 If you need help, contact us via email as noted below.

-*For Test Session upgrades, (gen or extra), you will need your FRN (ssn will not be allowed by FCC).
+*For Test Session upgrades, (gen or extra), you MUST HAVE your FCC FRN ID for the 605 form.

 Federal Communications Commission Information

 Access the FCC Universal Licensing page for info and to obtain your FRN by clicking the Icon Below.